-The striking difference of those mindsets can be exemplified by the following anecdote.
-At a session where we were presenting some of our findings with two managers (one of them CC the other IM) an employee entered and said, “this is urgent bad news: we have purchased an (expensive) wrong piece of equipment for the project.”
-The CC identified manager immediately responded: “check with the purchasing officer what we need to do to return it, immediately” while the IM identified manager said after a short delay “wait, let’s see what can we do with this equipment, then we can decide on its return.”
+The striking difference between those two mindsets is exemplified by the following anecdote.
+At a session where we were presenting some of our findings to two managers (one C&C and one IM) an employee entered and said, “There is urgent bad news: we purchased the (expensive) wrong piece of equipment for the project.”
+The C&C identified manager responded: “Check with the purchasing officer what we need to do to return it, immediately.”
+The IM identified manager said after a short delay “Wait, let’s see what can we do with this equipment, then we can decide on its return.”

-Priority Challenge is…
+Prioritizing challenges

-Managers in the organizations studied tackle many different challenges at once.
-At times they have not finished dealing with one challenge and already other or others land in their “to do” folder.
-Prioritizing challenges is THE managerial skill and continuous prioritizing is a way of life.
-Yet, the different mindsets prioritize using different criteria.
-When asked about how they assign tasks, CC’s managers in their search for efficiency rank higher achievable challenges, they want to solve them, to open up managerial energy to deal with the next set of challenges.
-They would state “if it seems unsurmountable, I will set it aside, sometimes time helps dealing with that task” or “I prefer tasks where the horizon of results is around the corner and not too far away.”
+Managers in the surveyed organizations tackle multiple challenges simultaneously.
+At times they have not finished dealing with one challenge and already others have landed in their “to do” folder.
+Prioritizing challenges is the definitive managerial skill and prioritizing is an ongoing part of their life.
+Nevertheless, people with the two mindsets prioritize according to different criteria.
+When asked about how they assign tasks, C&C managers search for efficiency and give higher priority to achievable challenges.
+They want to solve one challenge and free up their energy to deal with the next set of challenges.
+They said, for example: “If it seems unsurmountable, I will set it aside.
+Sometimes time helps dealing with that task,” or “I prefer tasks where the horizon of results is around the corner and not too far away.”

-IM managers would use a “interesting” criterion, to prioritize tasks, at times disregarding their level of challenge.
-For example they state: “I know this is a small issue, but somehow it intrigues me how it will unfold” or “It is a fearsome huge task, but I cannot thwart my curiosity, it keeps “bugging” me.”
+IM managers use the criterion of how interesting a challenge is to prioritize tasks, sometimes disregarding their level of difficult.
+For example, they said: “I know this is a small issue, but somehow it intrigues me how it will unfold” or “It is an overwhelming and huge task, but I cannot thwart my curiosity, it keeps bugging me.”

 Ideation

-All managers work in organizations fostering the adoption of new ideas, so employees from time to time approach their managers with an idea.
-“Certain employees will approach me (most frequently on Sundays!
-(First day of the workweek in Israel)) an said I have this idea…” CC’s managers, understanding that innovation is part of the organization’s strategy would listen to these ideas and begin to ask feasibility and/or worthwhileness questions like: “I hear you, but how can we mass produce this?” or “All right, let’s assume with deploy this, wouldn’t the amount of required resources overweight the outputs?”
-IM managers would respond with “O.K. and how do you suggest we apply this?,” “wow!
-What if we can do this with other produces.”
+All managers work in organizations fostering the adoption of new ideas, so occasionally employees approach their managers with an idea.
+“Certain employees will approach me, usually on Sundays! [the first day of the workweek in Israel] and say I have this idea…” C&C managers, understanding that innovation is part of the organization’s strategy would listen to these ideas and begin to ask questions regarding whether it was feasible or worthwhile such as: “I hear you, but how can we mass produce this?” or “All right, let’s assume we deploy this.
+Wouldn’t the required resources outweigh the outputs?”
+IM managers would respond with statements such as: “Ok, how do you suggest we apply this?” or “Wow!
+What if we can do this with other products?”

-CC’s managers, seems will use frequently Feasibility as an idea screening criteria, while IM managers would screen ideas by the possible impact/importance they might have.
+C&C managers seems frequently use feasibility as an idea-screening criteria, while IM managers would screen ideas by the their potential impact or importance.

-Answers needed here
+Getting knowledge from employees

-A big part of management work is to obtain knowledge from their employees and colleagues, as they understand that those close to the field may have valuable information to input into their decision-making processes.
-CC’s managers were impatient with “nerdy” employees who when asked will open up a long and divergent range of possible answers.
-They would “I like it when they answer clear cut, this OR this.”
-IM managers, prefer a myriad of answers, they “I will approach those (employees) I know will think thoroughly about the issue and come back with a few good answers, it is my role then to choose.”
+A large part of managers’ work is obtaining knowledge from their employees and colleagues.
+They understand that people working in the field have valuable input for their decision-making processes.
+We observed that C&C managers were impatient with employees who gave long-winded answers and a wide range of possibilities.
+They would say things such as: “I like it when they give a clear-cut answer: this OR this.”
+IM managers prefer multiple answers, saying, for example: “I will approach those (employees) I know will think thoroughly about the issue and come back with a few good answers.
+It is my role then to choose.”

-View of the Client
+View of the client